-Just as the complex numbers are closely related to rotations of the plane, so the quaternions are very useful for describing and manipulating 3D rotations-look at the book "On quaternions..." by John Conway in the library.
+Just as the complex numbers are closely related to rotations of the plane, so the quaternions are very useful for describing and manipulating 3D rotations-look at the book "On Quaternions and Octonions" by John Conway and Derek Horton in the library.
 They have many other uses in physics and even in computer animation (have a look on the web for material about this).
 1It seems that we made two definitions of the quaternions - do they give the same ring?
 The answer is yes, but can you see how to argue that?
 1. Preliminaries and examples.

-This section introduces basic examples (matrix rings (full, triangular, subrings of these); quaternions; polynomial rings; group rings; first Weyl algebra) and definitions (division ring; ring homomorphism; k-algebra; (right/left/2-sided ideal); simple rings; factor rings; generation of and operations on ideals) and results (first isomorphism theorem for rings; Zorn's Lemma).
+This section introduces basic examples - matrix rings (full, triangular, subrings of these), quaternions, polynomial rings, group rings, the first Weyl algebra - and definitions - division ring, ring homomorphism, k-algebra, (right/left/2-sided ideal), simple rings, factor rings, generation of and operations on ideals - and results - first isomorphism theorem for rings, Zorn's Lemma.
 Definition 1.1.
-A ring R is a set on which two binary operations are defined, addition (denoted by +) and multiplication (denoted by . or \times or juxtaposition), such that for all $a, b, c \in R$.

-- (i) R forms an abelian group under addition, - (ii) multiplication is associative; (rs)t = r(st) for all $r, s, t \in R$, - (iii) the operations satisfy the distributive laws, i.e.
+A ring R is a set on which two binary operations are defined, addition (denoted by +) and multiplication (denoted by . or \times or juxtaposition), such that - (i) R forms an abelian group under addition, - (ii) multiplication is associative; (rs)t = r(st) for all $r, s, t \in R$, - (iii) the operations satisfy the distributive laws, i.e.

-$$a(b+c) = ab + ac$$ and $(a+b)c = ac + bc$
+a(b+c) = ab + ac and (a+b)c = ac + bc for all $a, b, c \in R$.

-(iv) R contains an identity element 1 for multiplication: that is, 1.r = r.1 = r for all $r \in R$.
+(iv) R contains an identity element 1 for multiplication: that is, $1 \cdot r = r \cdot 1 = r$ for all $r \in R$.
 Comments: Part (i) implies that $R \neq \emptyset$.